FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you - Thank you!

 Wicked Plants was just what it sounds like.
-It featured all kinds of deadly plants to humans as well as to other plants, trees or animals.
-It was in the larger traveling exhibit area and was laid out like a classy haunted house.
+It featured all kinds of deadly plants to humans as well as to other plants, trees or animals and was in the larger traveling exhibit area.

 I recognized a few plants, both aquatic and land based, that have infested parts of Florida and the southeast in the section that had video features on a whole group of these.

 Other sections had historical pieces where poisonous plants were central to the story.

 I didn't think much on the subject at first but found myself really getting pulled in by this exhibit.
 The setting is a Victorian haunted house with numerous rooms laid out in differing display styles.

 It was quite a twist subject-wise and it educated and entertained me a lot more than I would of ever expected, which was a very cool surprise.

 Both of these exhibits were really fun to experience and are full of little nooks and crannies of details that one can easily miss if rushing around in order to get to the next exhibit.

 The Botanical Gardens here are quite comprehensive in covering the range of desert flora.

 You'll recognize a few of these plants, which have gained widespread water conserving landscape use.
 They're the natural alternative to previous landscape choices that were much more wasteful.

 You'll see many though, that you probably have never seen before.